Acleris effractana

 Acleris effractana, the hook-winged tortrix moth, is a moth of the family Tortricidae.
 It was described by Jacob Hübner in 1799.
 It has a Holarctic distribution.
 In Europe, it is found from northern Europe to the northern part of central Europe.
 It is also present in north-western Russia, Japan, Canada and the northwestern United States.

-The wingspan is 21–23 mm.
-The forewings are brownish fuscous with thin lines and groups of blackish erect scales.
-The hindwings are light grey.
-It is very similar to Acleris emargana.

-The larvae feed on Salix pentandra, Salix purpurea and Salix cinerea.
-They live between leaves spun together in the terminal shoots of their host plant.
-The larvae are bluish green.
-Larvae can be found from June to the beginning of October.
+It is very similar to Acleris emargana and has until recently been confused with this.
+The two species cannot be distinguished by external appearance, one must examine the genitalia.

+It is a rather large, greyish moth.
+This species and Acleris emargana are easily recognized by the fact that the forewing has a pronounced, round indentation in the costal part.
+It looks like a round piece has been cut out of the wing.
+The outer edge is also markedly indented so that the wing is sickle-shaped.

+Much of the biology of this species is poorly known because it is so difficult to distinguish from the probably more common species Acleris emargana.
+The adult butterflies fly between July and October.
+The larvae develop between spun leaves of different willow species (Salix spp.